MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 border-radius: 5px; padding: 0 5px; position: absolute; top: 85%; left: 50%">Concurrency</div>

 ???
-Throughput is so trivially easy to measure in most systems that I won't talk about it.
-But there's two easy ways to measure concurrency.
+Throughput is so trivially easy to measure in most systems that I won’t talk about it.
+But there’s two easy ways to measure concurrency.

 ---
 # How To Measure Concurrency, Pt.
 1